dreamcatcher-tech/network/Inbox/2023-02-25 2032 Batching of ipfs blocks.md

 But might this disadvantage the reuse later ?

 A pulse might concat all its diff blocks into a CAR and use this as its hash ?

+Could use protobufs to highly compact the data in the blocks.

+## Measure the message overhead of bitswap

+## Stacking of blocks
+There is a lot of wasted space in storing the CIDs within the tree of data that makes up a Pulse.
+If a pulse is stored initially in a single block, and then only when the data changes is it broken out into pieces, and only for those pieces that changed, then we can save a lot of space.

+Recombination could occur when the cost of the hashing is close to the cost of the data ?

+Long dormant data could be compressed into large chunks too ?

+A compression pass could run that rejoins everything.